 - Technically this block returns an item object, to be used to retrieve specific attributes using other blocks (see below).

-- As this block does not return a String it cannot be directly attached to a log-block, as demonstrated below.
+- In openHAB3 this block does not return a String, so it cannot be directly attached to a log-block, as demonstrated below.